nodejs/TSC/doc/TSCScope.md

 areas the TSC will collaborate with the board when making decisions:

-* Code/Doc/ changes to any of the repositories under github/nodejs
+* Changes to the contents of any of the repositories under github/nodejs.
-* Standards and processes covering contributions to repositories under github/nodejs.
+* Standards and processes covering contributions and interactions with repositories and related Internet properties under github/nodejs.
 * Infrastructure and usage of build tools for components built from github/nodejs.